uni-meet/backend/README.md

-## This is a backend folder for the uni-meet project.
+## This is a backend folder for the blog project.

 ## Technology